front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 This area will contain the Migration steps to follow for upgrading your store to new Front-Commerce versions.

 Our goal is to make migrations as smooth as possible.
-This is why we try to make many changes backword compatible by using deprecation warnings.
+This is why we try to make many changes backward compatible by using deprecation warnings.
 The deprecation warnings are usually removed in the next breaking release.

 ## `1.0.0-beta.0` -> `1.0.0-beta.3`